-Truett-McConnell College, as private property, reserves the right to restrict access onto its campus.
-By virtue of enrolling at the college, the student has agreed to be regulated by the college's standards of conduct, policies, and regulations and to the college's authority in enforcing these standards, policies, and regulations.
+Truett McConnell University, as private property, reserves the right to restrict access onto its campus.
+By virtue of enrolling at the University, the student has agreed to be regulated by the University's standards of conduct, policies, and regulations and to the University's authority in enforcing these standards, policies, and regulations.
 Guests of students must also conform to these standards, policies, and regulations, and the host student is responsible for seeing that his or her guest does so.
-The College may require any person not acting in compliance with the college's standards, policies, and regulations to leave the campus.
+The University may require any person not acting in compliance with the University's standards, policies, and regulations to leave the campus.
 Failure to leave may result in arrest for trespassing.